 Ito: While most school education focuses on increasing knowledge and developing logical thinking—essentially training the left brain—the power of the right brain is also crucial.
 It's said that great creativity happens when your thinking makes a sudden leap.
 It would be wonderful if we could nurture that aspect too.

 Naja: At the Active Learning Institute, we're trialing something called "Weird Homework" at universities and companies.
 The content is almost identical to the CR Test, but we get reactions like, "Wow, it's okay to think such strange things!"
-The CR Test has this ability to spark excitement, whether in adults or children.
+The CR Test has this ability to excite people, whether they're adults or children.

-Okuma: If the know-how behind the CR Test's exciting approach to thinking spreads, it could bring a fresh breeze to school education.
+Okuma: If the know-how behind the CR Test's exciting approach spreads, it could bring a fresh breeze to school education.

 Naja: I hope both children and teachers realize this soon—the joy of thinking, "It's okay to think such strange things!"
 It would be great to start by letting school teachers know about this fun and its potential.